Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

 In fact, this type of thinking allows us to make a profit in many ways.
-Stay tuned and as we explore cold trading on Betfair…
+Stay tuned as we explore cold trading on Betfair…

 What is Cold Trading on Betfair?